-- Our staff are vigilant at supporting and raising any concerns. - We have rigorous monitoring in place that tracks the progress our learners make in all areas of the curriculum. - We use data and other forms of assessment to identify additional needs and celebrate achievement. eg standardised Reading and Maths tests such as Headstart PUMA and PIRA, Target Tracker, Reading Age, Maths Age, Spelling Age, Optional SATs results, PM Benchmarking (standardised assessment of reading accuracy, strategies and comprehension), observations, SEN targets, Foundation Stage Profile, pre-school visits, SENCo meetings, Transfer sheets and meetings (teacher meetings to share pupil information when transferring to a new class), Year Group Planning Meetings, achievement and effort certificates. - Parents/carers are encouraged to speak to the class teacher about any concerns they have. - The Special Educational Needs Coordinator (SENCo) attends Parents' Consultation Evenings and has an open door policy for any parents, current or prospective, who wish to discuss their child. - We have many experienced staff members who have expertise in a number of areas of special educational needs, eg experienced TAs and teachers trained in Autism, Behaviour, Dyslexia, Speech and Language (Elklan) etc - We also have access to a variety of agencies who have further expertise. eg Language and Learning Support (LLS), Physical and Sensory Support Service (PSSS), Educational Psychology (EP), Speech and Language Therapy (SALT), Autistic Spectrum Condition Outreach (ASC), Occupational Therapy (OT), Physiotherapy, Child Adolescent Mental Health Services (CAMHS) etc. We will discuss any referral with parents beforehand.
+- Our staff are vigilant at supporting and raising any concerns. - We have rigorous monitoring in place that tracks the progress our learners make in all areas of the curriculum. - We use data and other forms of assessment to identify additional needs and celebrate achievement. eg Target Tracker, Reading Age, Spelling Age, Optional SATs results, PM Benchmarking (standardised assessment of reading accuracy, strategies and comprehension), observations, Individual Education Plans (IEPs), Foundation Stage Profile, pre-school visits, SENCo meetings, Transfer sheets and meetings, Year Group Planning Meetings, achievement and effort certificates. - Parents/carers are encouraged to speak to the class teacher about any concerns they have. - The Special Educational Needs Coordinator (SENCo) attends Parents' Consultation Evenings and has an open door policy for any parents, current or prospective, who wish to discuss their child. - We have many experienced staff members who have expertise in a number of areas of special educational needs, eg experienced TAs and teachers trained in ASD, Behaviour, Dyslexia, Speech and Language (Elklan) etc - We also have access to a variety of agencies who have further expertise. eg Language and Learning Support (LLS), Physical and Sensory Support Service (PSSS), Educational Psychology (EP), Speech and Language Therapy (SALT), Autistic Spectrum Condition Outreach, Occupational Therapy(OT), Physiotherapy, Child Adolescent Mental Health Services (CAMHS) etc. We will discuss any referral with parents beforehand.